rpgd60/simplenote2joplin/README.md

 - [Issue 2](https://github.com/rpgd60/simplenote2enex/issues/2) reported two problems with the behavior of simplenote2exe

-  - All empty lines are removed (ongoing fix)
+  - All empty lines are removed -

+    - Partial fix :  substitute every occurrence of ```'\r\n\r\n'``` (two empty lines) in the json content with ``` '\r\n<br/>``` before inserting into the XML template.
+  - This fix does not address the proper display of tables immediately after (single '\r\n') a block of text, list, etc.  To properly display tables, they should be preceded by two empty lines in the original Simple Note ( ```'\r\n\r\n'```  in the json).

   - ENEX note title not generated if note content started with the "line separator" ("\r\n").

-Modified to remove whitespace and one or more sequences of "\r\n" at the beginning or the end of the note content.
+    - Modified to remove whitespace and one or more sequences of "\r\n" at the beginning or the end of the note content.
+    - In the process, also added a cli parameter to control the maximum size of generated note title (default value 250 chars)